The Distinction is in One of These Leadership Styles: Head, Heart, or Hands.

 Leading With Your Head

-People who lead with their heads tend to be very intellectual and strategic.
+People with this leadership style tend to be very intellectual and strategic.
 These folks are good at simplifying complexity and generating ideas and answers anyone can comprehend.
 Head leaders also lead with compelling visions they can create with the help of their mental muscles.

 On the other hand, head leaders may not always be the best doers or even the most compassionate human beings.
 They also may lack the follow-through to ensure their ideas are executed and followed through on.
 But without a head leader, many organizations can struggle to see the forest through the trees, as the old saw goes.

 A contemporary example of a head leader might be Elon Musk.
 He’s brilliant and visionary — he’s helped create leading finance, electric vehicle, and space travel companies.
 He’s almost single-handedly shifted how we think about our planet — and the potential for visiting others like Mars.
 But he’s also not someone who’s down in the weeds of operations or someone who’s known as a “people person.”

 Those who lead with their hearts are all about their people.
 They genuinely enjoy and care for the people they work with.
 These are the types of leaders who garner tremendous loyalty from the people who work for them.
 They are also highly effective at motivating and engaging their teams to chase visionary goals they admittedly might not have created themselves.
 But their ability to build cohesion within a team is a superpower.

 The late Herb Kelleher, the founder of Southwest Airlines, comes to mind as a heart leader.
 While he was undoubtedly a sharp intellectual with an eye for operations, his secret sauce was that he genuinely cared for people with a passion.
 As a result, he created a culture built on having fun that influences how the airline continues to operate to this day.